 Can I change courses once at university?

-It may not be that easy to change courses once you've started university – it could depend on the course you've chosen or the university you're attending.
+It's not always that easy to change courses once you've started university – this really depends on the course you've chosen and the university you're attending.

 But just because it may not be straightforward doesn't mean it can't be done.
 This article takes a look at how easy it is to switch courses once you're at university.